-Chimney breasts and fireplaces Repair category: Notes: The fireplace within the living room does not appear to have been in recent use.
+Chimney breasts and fireplaces Repair category: Notes: Flues should ideally be swept and tested on an annual basis.
 If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.

 Internal decorations

 Repair category:

-Notes: There is wear and tear to internal paintwork and joinery finishes.
+Notes: There is wear and tear to decorative finishes.